 Using Dobson’s design as a starting point, I have created two variations using a single-colour theme.
 The versions below are printed on reverse plastic.
 The simple black frames have no back, allowing the light to shine through, illuminating each picture.

-Southwark Cathedral recently purchased editions of the St Olaf prints and presented them to representatives of Rouen, Bergen and Trondheim Cathedrals during Southwark’s visit to Rouen on the weekend of 16th-19th October 2014 – held to celebrate 1000th anniversary of St Olaf’s baptism.
+Southwark Cathedral recently purchased editions of the St Olaf prints and presented them to representatives of Rouen, Bergen and Trondheim Cathedrals during Southwark’s visit to Rouen on the weekend of 16th-19th October 2014 – held to celebrate the 1000th anniversary of St Olaf’s baptism.

 The church was rebuilt and continued as a place of worship serving the Docklands community.
-However, as the area around became more and more industrialised, the church became less used.
-Eventually, in 1926 it was declared redundant and the land was sold to the Hays Wharf Company.
-The proceeds funded “Bermondsey Playground” (now known as Tanner Street Park), which was built in 1928 on the site of the old Bermondsey Workhouse in Tanner Street.
+However, the church became less used as the area became increasingly industrialised.
+Eventually, in 1926 it was declared redundant, and the land was sold to the Hays Wharf Company.
+The proceeds funded “Bermondsey Playground” (now known as Tanner Street Park), which opened in 1929 on the site of the old Bermondsey Workhouse in Tanner Street.

 A section of St Olave’s Church church tower was relocated in the park and converted into a drinking fountain, although most experts doubt that it was ever connected to a water source.